 And don’t forget this:

 Ask for input from your children…

 …kids love when they have a say in decisions.

 And hold family meetings to check how things are going.
 Revisit the chart and revamp things to make it flow better.

-Don’t forget to grab your FREE copy of our chore chart here.
+Don’t forget to grab your FREE copy of our daily chore chart here.